ia74/roomba_rest980/README.md

 ## Step 3.5: Cloud issues..
 (Cloud)

-iRobot does some unknown things with their cloud API.
+iRobot has strict rate limiting with their cloud API.
 As of current, my implementation does not use the cloud MQTT server (yet), only their HTTP API.

-However, even with the iRobot app and every instance of a connection closed, you may get ratelimited (*sometimes*) with the error "No mqtt slot available".
+However, even with the iRobot app and every connection closed, you may get ratelimited (*sometimes*) with the error "No mqtt slot available".
 The integration handles this by auto-reloading.
 The local state is not interrupted.

 ## Step 4: Rooms!
 (Cloud)